Topological order and Fractons from Gauging Exponential Symmetries: 2D Discrete Gauge Theory from gauging Exponential Symmetry

 as shown in Fig. \ref{zn_FCW}.
 The ground states of the above Hamiltonian are projected onto the vanishing charge and flux sector by the $Q_r$ and $B_r$ operators.
 As discussed in Ref. \cite{Watanabe2022}, the model realizes either topologically ordered phases or trivial phases depending on the parameters $a_1,a_2$ in the model.

-First, we will comment on the case where $a_i= 0$ mod rad($N$), i.e., when $a_i$ are integer multiples of rad($N$).
-The ground state manifold of the model in such case corresponds to a trivial phase that can be disentangled using finite-depth local unitary circuits, as discussed in Ref.~\cite{Watanabe2022}.
-In our exponential charge symmetry construction, one can understand this coming from the fact that when gauging the matter field in Eq. \eqref{co}, it is essential to be cautious if the charge is a discrete $\mathbb{Z}_N$ field.
-If $a_i \neq 0$ mod rad($N$), the exponential symmetry operator $G$ defined in Eq.~\eqref{con} is a global symmetry, and the gauging process can proceed smoothly, as we have proposed.
-However, when $a_i = p\, \text{rad}(N)$, for some $p\in \mathbb{Z}$, we can infer that there exists an integer $m$ such that $a_i^{m}=0$ mod $N$.
-Consequently, the exponential symmetry only acts on a finite number of degrees of freedom for sites $|r|<m$ as $G$ becomes a local symmetry in the thermodynamic limit, after coarse-graining.
-Since a local symmetry cannot be further gauged, we do not expect it giving rise to any additional gauge structure.
-This is why the stabilizer code in Ref.~\cite{Watanabe2022} exhibits a trivial phase when $a_i = \text{rad}(N)$.
+First, we comment on the case where $a_i \equiv 0 \ \text{mod} \ \mathrm{rad}(N)$, where $\mathrm{rad}(N)$ denotes radical of an integer N. In this case, the ground-state manifold corresponds to a trivial phase that can be disentangled using finite-depth local unitary circuits, as noted in Ref.~\cite{Watanabe2022}.
+From the perspective of exponential charge symmetry, this can be understood by recalling that when gauging the matter field in Eq.~\eqref{co}, special care is required if the charge is a discrete $\mathbb{Z}_N$ field.
+If $a_i \not\equiv 0 \ \text{mod} \ \mathrm{rad}(N)$, the exponential symmetry operator $G$ in Eq.~\eqref{con} remains a genuine global symmetry, and the gauging procedure can be applied as proposed.
+However, when $a_i = 0 \ \text{mod} \ \mathrm{rad}(N)$, there exists an integer $m$ such that $a_i^{m} \equiv 0 \ \text{mod} \ N$.
+In this situation, the exponential symmetry acts nontrivially only on a finite number of degrees of freedom for sites with $|r| < m$, and after coarse-graining, $G$ effectively becomes a local symmetry in the thermodynamic limit.
+Since a local symmetry cannot be gauged further, no additional gauge structure arises.
+This explains why the stabilizer code in Ref.~\cite{Watanabe2022} yields a trivial phase when $a_i = \mathrm{rad}(N)$.

-To simplify further discussions, without loss of generality, we consider $a_1=a_2\equiv a$ and fix the system size to $L$.
-To illustrate the effects of the $\mathbb{Z}_N$ exponential symmetry under boundary conditions, we express the $U(1)$ symmetry generator in Eq. \eqref{con} in terms of the $\mathbb{Z}_N$ charge operators in Eq. \eqref{chargess} by an exponential map $G_N\sim e^{G}$
+For simplicity in the following discussion, and without loss of generality, we \textit{set $a_1 = a_2 \equiv a$} and fix the system size to $L$.
+After discretizing the charge to $\mathbb{Z}_N$, the exponential symmetry generator in Eq.~\eqref{con} takes the form:

-Due to periodic boundary conditions, it is required that under $L$ sites translation (either in $x$ or $y$ directions$) G_N$ must be a well defined quantity, that is, $a^L=a^0$ mod $N$.
-When $a^L-1=0$ mod $N$, the exponential symmetry is well-defined on a closed manifold, and the resulting theory is reminiscent of a $\mathbb{Z}_N$ gauge theory.
-However, when $a^L-1 \neq 0$ mod $N$, the $\mathbb{Z}_N$ exponential symmetry must be reduced to a $\mathbb{Z}_k$ symmetry,
+Under periodic boundary conditions, we require that after translating by $L$ sites (either in the $x$ or $y$ direction), $G_N$ remains well-defined, meaning $a^L = a^0$ mod $N$.
+When $a^L - 1 = 0$ mod $N$, the exponential symmetry is well-defined on a closed manifold, and the resulting theory is reminiscent of a $\mathbb{Z}_N$ gauge theory.
+In contrast, when $a^L - 1 \neq 0$ mod $N$, the $\mathbb{Z}_N$ exponential symmetry is effectively reduced to a $\mathbb{Z}_k$ symmetry,

 with $k=\gcd(a^L-1,N)$ in order to be compatible with the periodic boundary conditions.
 In the previous expression, $\gcd(A,B)$ stands for the greatest common divisor between the two positive integer numbers $A$ and $B$.
 The resulting gauge theory should be akin to a $\mathbb{Z}_k$ gauge theory, explaining the size dependence of the ground state degeneracy observed in Ref.~\cite{Watanabe2022}.
 Here we mention that the result $k=\gcd(a^L-1,N)$ holds only for $a$ and $N$ coprime.
 We discuss the more general case in Appendix \ref{global_constraints} in the context of the model proposed in Section \ref{sec:two} which similarly holds for this system.